Guidelines for preparing a circumvention complaint

 Identify the order or finding of the CITT that is allegedly being circumvented, including the definition of the subject goods.
 This may include more than one order or finding.
 A list of the current measures in force can be found here.

-Provide an explanation of the allegations in regards to circumvention (i.e. describe the change in trade pattern, indicate the prescribed activity that is occurring, explain how the imports are undermining the remedial effects of an order or finding, and identify the principle cause of the change in trade pattern) and include any information that supports these allegations.
-For assistance in determining what information to provide, refer to the “Anti-circumvention Factors” section in Anti-circumvention Investigations conducted pursuant to SIMA.
+Provide an explanation of the allegations in regards to circumvention (i.e. describe the change in trade pattern, indicate the prescribed activity that is occurring, explain how the imports are undermining the remedial effects of an order or finding, and identify what caused the change in trade pattern) and include any information that supports these allegations.
+For assistance in determining what information to provide, refer to the “Anti-circumvention factors” section in Anti-circumvention investigations conducted pursuant to SIMA.

 Precisely describe the goods whose importation is alleged to circumvent the order or finding.
 Include a description of their physical characteristics, their uses, their packaging, and, if any, their technical specifications and their trade name.
 If available, provide product literature for the goods including any promotional material.